zyxue/zyxue.github.io/_posts/2015-05-12-install-caffe-on-linux-host-without-root-permission.md

 [glog](https://github.com/google/glog) because gflags is a dependency of glog, and its installation needs some tweaking in interactive mode.

-{% highlight bash %}
+{% highlight bash linenos %}
 # to enter interactive mode, use -i.
-# In the interactive mode, a sandbox is created by linuxbrew with relevant environment variables setup.
+# In the interactive mode, a sandbox is created by linuxbrew with relevant
+# environment variables setup.
 $ brew install -i gflags
 # In the interactive mode, this is what I did
 # pwd would be something like